 - Investment’s in both German and UK FinTech hit five quarter high in Q1 2017.
 Germany received a 42.5% increase on investment in Q1 2017 while the investment in the UK increased by a massive 81.7%.

-- Both UK and Germany raised nearly half of their total respective funding for 2016 in the opening quarter of the year.
-Therefore, FinTech investment in both countries is on track to surpass the value invested last year.
+- Both the UK and Germany raised almost half of their total funding for 2016 in Q1 2017.
+Therefore, total investment in FinTech looks set to surpass the value invested in 2016 in both countries.

-- Whilst WealthTech received the second largest total investments in the UK, the Infrastructure & Enterprise software subsector grabbed second place in Germany.
+- Whilst WealthTech received the second largest total investment in the UK, the Infrastructure and enterprise software sector grabbed second place in Germany.

-Germany’s FinTech industry has grown since 2016 and FinTech Global has identified more than 250 companies active in the country.
-However, the figures show that Brexit hasn’t had a significant negative impact on overall investment into UK-based FinTech companies.
-In fact, FinTech investment in the UK grew over 80% YoY in Q1 2017, almost double the rate recorded in Germany.
+Germany FinTech Industry has grown since 2016 and FinTech Global has identified more than 250 companies active in the country.
+However, the total investment in British FinTech in Q1 2017 was more than double the amount invested in German FinTech in the same period.